 The Company determined that the license did not have value to Alexion on a stand-alone basis due to the specialized nature of the research services to be provided by the Company that are not available in the marketplace.
 Therefore, the deliverables were not separable and, accordingly, the license, undelivered research and development activities and JSC and JPT participation were a single unit of accounting.
-When multiple deliverables are accounted for as a single unit of accounting, the Company bases its revenue recognition model on the final deliverable.
-Under the Alexion agreement, the last deliverable to be completed is its research and development activities and participation on the JSC and JPT, which were expected to be delivered over the same performance period.
-The Company recognized the remaining deferred revenue balance related to the upfront payment and non-substantive milestone payment previously received under the former collaboration with Alexion, utilizing the proportional performance model over the remaining period of performance, which ended October 24, 2017.
+The Company recognized revenue for the \$15.0 million upfront payment and a \$1.8 million non-substantive milestone payment utilizing the proportional performance model over the period of performance, which ended October 24, 2017, and recognized revenue for the remaining \$2.0 million substantive milestone payments upon achievement.